 - Emergency fund: Although 3 months’ pay (or more) is recommended, having a cushion of at least one month of take-home pay in your savings will help in a pinch.

 It’s important to be confident that the money you’ve saved can cover expenses that occur with a real estate transaction.
 Otherwise, it’s okay to hold off on buying a house until you have enough funds tucked away.
-The post Get Your Savings in Order Before You Buy a Home encourages a potential homebuyer to create a realistic budget.
+Our post Get Your Savings in Order Before You Buy a Home encourages a potential homebuyer to create a realistic budget.
 A working budget can serve as a guide for building the balance in your savings account.
 The more money that you save up, the more prepared you’ll be for entering into homeownership.

 Learn More About Your VA Loan Benefit